 - 2015.
 "Spontaneous Disorder in Adam Smith's Theory of Moral Sentiments: Resentment, Justice, and the Appeal to Providence" (with John T. Scott).
 Journal of Politics 77(2): 463-476.

 Some chapter drafts and an abstract are available upon request.

 - Violent Passions and Liberal Citizenship (book manuscript).

 Working papers are available upon request.

 - "Mutual Sympathy and the Moral Economy: Adam Smith Reviews Rousseau" (with John T. Scott).
-Under review.
+Revise and resubmit.

 - "Kant on Humiliation, Respect, and the Preconditions for Political Right."